maciejczyzewski/finetuna/README.md

 ### Overview

-Finetuna is a free checkers/draughts engine.
+Finetuna is a free international (a.k.a.
+"Polish") checkers/draughts engine.

 ### Installation